We’ve all been there: sitting in a long line of traffic because a lane is temporarily closed ahead.

 But what if that impatient driver is actually doing the right thing?
 What if that method of merging, called the “zipper merge” (for its similarity, when viewed from above, to a zipper’s interlocking teeth coming together), benefits all the drivers on the road and not just that one driver in a rush?

-It may be annoying, but research reveals the zipper merge is the most efficient way of keeping traffic moving — as long as drivers follow a set of rules for the occasion.
+It may be annoying, but according to HowStuffWorks, research reveals the zipper merge is the most efficient way of keeping traffic moving — as long as drivers follow a set of rules for the occasion.

 Typically created by a construction zone that requires three lanes becoming two, or two lanes becoming one, merging lanes often inspires bad choices: sudden, dangerous lane-switching; impetuous tailgating; and vindictive merge-blocking.